vookimedlo/Sheet/README.md

     </a>
 </p>

 A very light-weight action sheet.
-Responds to vertical and horizontal size class changes.
+Responds to size class changes.

 ## Animations